 Animation pipeline normally gets split into three parts, each of which is related to the corresponding stage in the video production process.
 These are: pre-production, production, and post-production pipelines.

-This is a fundamental part of the whole process.
+The 3D or 2D animation pre production process is a fundamental part of the whole project.
 At this stage, the client’s involvement should be at its highest.

 The concept for a future video is created in this stage.
 It follows 1) the briefing stage that is carried out by a production team in cooperation with a client, and 2) the research that is conducted by a team after the brief fill-up.
 A concept defines what goals a video has to achieve and describes ‘in abstracto’ the final product (video) and its main storyline.